Spin and thermal current scaling at a $Y$-junction of XX spin chains: Effective theory for the Ising-like fixed points

 we see that, for $\frac{\bar{J}_1}{2 \pi v} = 1$, apart for an unessential constant, Eq.(\ref{ap.d.9}) can be rewritten as

 \beq H_{\xi} +H_{K,f} = \pi v \sum_{\lambda=1}^3 \: \intop_{-\ell}^\ell \: dx \: \{ {\cal I}_\lambda (x) \}^2 \:\:, \eneq

 with the triple ${\cal I}_\lambda (x)$ closing exactly the same affine algebra as ${\cal J}_\lambda (x)$ (see Eq.(\ref{ap.d.6})).
 As a result, we conclude that the 2CK FP is the same as the disconnected FP, except that the local topological spin has been reabsorbed in the $su(2)$ affine current.
-As there is no longer the local topological spin operator available, the leading boundary operator at the 2CK FP has to be separately constructed, as we outline in the remaining part of this Appendix, in which we employ the lattice fermion formalism to recover the (mostly relevant) leading boundary operators allowed at the ${\cal I}_1$ FP.
+As there is no longer the local topological spin operator available, the leading boundary operator at the 2CK FP has to be separately constructed, as we outline below.

 In fact, moving from the DFP to the ${\cal I}_1$ FP just corresponds to a pertinent change in the boundary conditions of the real fermionic fields at the junction.
 To recover it, we rewrite $H_{K,f}$ without previously assuming any specific boundary condition on the fermionic fields as $H_{\rm K,f} = H_{\rm K,f,1} + H_{\rm K,f,2}$, with